+'''

 cscnv - Convert to a different storage format

-'''

 call a%cscnv(b,info [, type, mold, dupl])

 call a%cscnv(info [, type, mold, dupl])

+Type: Asynchronous.

+On Entry

+a the sparse matrix.

+A variable of type psb_Tspmat_type.

+Scope: local.

+type a string requesting a new format.

 '''